Today we’ll be taking a closer look at the Casio CGP-700 from Casio’s Compact line.

 As a bonus, the pedal board strengthens the stand and makes it more stable.

-However, if you don’t want to spend 70$+ on the pedal board, I recommend taking a look at the much more affordable M-Audio SP-2 sustain pedal.
+However, if you don’t want to spend too much extra money, I recommend taking a look at the much more affordable M-Audio SP-2 sustain pedal.

 The pedal feels and looks very similar to a real piano pedal and has a high-quality metal construction with rubber bottom.